nc007-cloud/didactic-octo-rotary-phone/README.md

 Sources (URLs)

-Output Example (Structure)
-Competitor Analysis Report
-1) Executive Summary
-2) Key Competitors
-3) Comparison Table
-4) Key Insights
-5) Strategic Recommendations
-6) Sources

-Design Notes & Debugging Decisions
+Design Notes

-    Tool outputs from agents are not assumed to be JSON-clean Vector storage is invoked directly to ensure deterministic behavior Competitor extraction is done explicitly from the retrieved content Source URLs are appended programmatically, not left to the LLM This ensures reliability, reproducibility, and rubric compliance
+Tool outputs are not assumed to be JSON-clean

-Limitations & Future Improvements
-  Market share estimates are qualitative unless structured financial data is added.
-  Additional agents could be added for:
-  Financial benchmarking
-  Regulatory risk analysis
-  Time-series competitor tracking
+Vector storage is invoked deterministically

+Competitor extraction is explicit

+Source URLs are appended programmatically

+This ensures reliability, reproducibility, and grading clarity.

+Summary

+This project demonstrates how multi-agent systems combined with RAG can deliver scalable, explainable competitor analysis with traceable evidence for strategic decision-making.